danielstegink/HollowKnight.EnchantedMask/ReadMe.md

 Additionally, the mod is has a sub-menu in Debug Mod for adding/removing glyphs from one's inventory.

 ## Thanks
+Special thank you to MsGreen419 for their phenomenal work on the new glyph icons introduced in version 1.4

 Thank you Hadanelith, BenjaLP211 and Dwarfwoot for testing and feedback.

 ## Patch Notes
+1.4.0.0
+- Icons improved by MsGreen419

 1.3.0.0
 - Added new glyphs for Godhome
 - Removed faulty clue for Zote glyph